alem0lars/configs_book/gentoo/configuration/README.md

   DHCP=yes
   ```

-In any case, you can find more setup informations [here](https://wiki.archlinux.org/index.php/Systemd-networkd#Basic_usage).
+In any case, you can find more informations [here](https://wiki.archlinux.org/index.php/Systemd-networkd#Basic_usage).

 ## Set some basic system-wide informations